lynnfaraday/aresmush.com/tutorials/config/jobs.md

 The jobs system comes with a set of default categories, but you can add more.

+{% note %}
-{% include note.html content="Adding categories is fine.
+Adding categories is fine.
 If you change or delete categories, you need to update any code that was using the old category name.
-For example, the chargen code uses the \"APP\" category when an application is submitted." %}
+For example, the chargen code uses the \"APP\" category when an application is submitted.
+{% endnote %}

 * APP - Character applications
 * BUILD - Build requests.